Scholarships & Funding

 Undergraduate Research Fellowship

-The Donald and Gudrun Fruehling Spring Undergraduate Research Fellowship supports undergraduate research by students with a declared major in the College of Social and Behavioral Sciences.
+The Donald and Gudrun Fruehling Spring Undergraduate Research Fellowship supports undergraduate research by students with a declared major in the College of Social & Behavioral Sciences.
 Each award recipient will have at least one faculty mentor from their academic department who will guide their research through to completion.
-Award recipients are eligible to receive a stipend of $1500 to be paid to their U-Bill account upon completion of the project and presentation.
-Each awardee will be required to write a research paper (10-15 pages) or complete an applied project with their faculty mentor’s guidance and to give a formal public presentation of their results at the annual CSBS Research Conference in April.
-The application deadline is November 13, 2020.
-All papers must be completed by April 1, 2021.
+Award recipients are eligible to receive a stipend of $1,500 to be paid to their U-Bill account upon completion of the project and presentation.
+Each awardee will be required to write a research paper (10-15 pages) or complete an applied project with their faculty mentor’s guidance and to give a formal public presentation of their results at the annual INSPIRE Student Research & Engagement Conference in April.

 Award Scholarship Applications